 Sit back, relax and take three minutes out of your day to watch every Carlos Tevez goal in a West Ham United shirt 🍿 pic.twitter.com/LLSmQTfrwS

 — West Ham United (@WestHam) April 1, 2020

 That haul included a final day winner against champions Manchester United at Old Trafford, the side who would secure his services that very same summer.

-The move provided the Argentina international with a platform to showcase his talents and he formed part of an iconic front three alongside Wayne Rooney and Cristiano Ronaldo, winning a Premier League and Champions League double in his debut season with the Red Devils.
+The move provided the Argentina international with a platform to showcase his talents at the highest level and he formed part of an iconic front three alongside Wayne Rooney and Cristiano Ronaldo, winning a Premier League and Champions League double in his debut season with the Red Devils.

-Tevez scored 34 goals in 99 appearances for United before making another controversial move, signing for billionaire-backed Manchester City and forever souring his relationship with the red half of the city after helping the ‘noisy neighbours’ to FA Cup and Premier League triumphs.
+Tevez scored 34 goals in 99 appearances for United before making another controversial move.
+He signed for billionaire-backed rivals Manchester City and forever souring his relationship with the red half of the city, after helping the ‘noisy neighbours’ to FA Cup and Premier League triumphs.